mosip/documentation/docs/Registration-Client-Setup.md

 * [Property file](#property-file) - **[spring.properties]** should be updated with right environment [env] and other detail.
 * All **Master data** should be loaded at MOSIP Master database.
 * User, machine, center mapping, and all other required table and data setup should exist in MOSIP Master database along with the profile and desired roles configuration in IAM server.[This is required until the Admin module is delivered.
 Post-delivery, all the configuration can be done through the Admin module.]
-* User's machine should have online connectivity to access the Secure JFrog artifactory repository[Https --> Hostname], where the application binaries are available.
-* If TPM enabled, a logged-in user to windows machine should have permission to get the public key from TPM device.
+* User's machine should have online connectivity to access the client_upgrade_server, where the application binaries are available.  * If TPM enabled, a logged-in user to windows machine should have permission to get the public key from TPM device.
-* The initial DB embedded with the setup process should contain all the required tables along with the data for few tables.
 * Through the sync process, the data would be updated into the local database from the server.
 * All the required [dependent services](#dependent-services) should be installed, up and running before running the client application.